 The Onagadori chicken’s scientific name is Gallus gallus or Gallus gallus domesticus, just like other domesticated chickens around the world.
 The red junglefowl of South and Southeast Asia, G. gallus, was named by Linnaeus in 1758.
 Today dozens of different breeds comprise the Gallus gallus domesticus species.

 Onagadori Chicken Appearance

-The Onagadori is a small to medium sized chicken with an extraordinarily long tail.
+The Onagadori is a small to medium-sized chicken with an extraordinarily long tail.
 The hens weigh only about 3 pounds.
 Roosters weigh around 4 pounds at maturity.
-Onagadori come in a variety of colors.
-The colors found in the Nankuko City populations include black breasted white, black breasted red, and white.
+Onagadori comes in a variety of colors.
+The colors found in the Nankuko City populations include black-breasted white, black-breasted red, and white.

-Onagadori chickens are sexually dimorphic, meaning that the birds differ in appearance between male and female as they mature.
+Onagadori chickens are sexually dimorphic, meaning that the birds differ in appearance between males and females as they mature.
 Both have slate blue legs and beaks, and white earlobes.
-They have round, red faces and medium sized wattles.
+They have round, red faces, and medium-sized wattles.
 They both have straight, single, bright red combs, although the male combs are larger.